boyonglin/college-graduation-project/README.md

 # Graduation-Project
-> Topic: Voice recognition for biometric and voice-activated system design.
+> Topic: Voice recognition for biometric and voice-activated system design

 ---